damonyoungcc/english-interview/mock1.md

 ## CDN
 A CDN is a content delivery network that stores static files like images, scripts, and HTML in servers around the world.
-When a user visits the site, the CDN serves files from the closest server to reduce load time.
+When a user visits the website, the CDN can return the static files from the closest server to reduce load time.
-This improves performance and reduces the load on the main server.
+This improves performance.

 ---